fireship-io/fireship.io/hugo/content/contributors/pseudo-usama.md

     facebook: https://www.facebook.com/buttusamaiftikhar
 ---

-Usama Iftikhar Butt (PSEUDO) is a student of Computer science.
-He is interested in web technologies and in artificial intelligence.
+Usama Iftikhar Butt (PSEUDO) is a developer.
+Mainly interested in web technologies and in deep learning.